Tortoiseshell cat: Folklore

 In the folklore of several cultures, cats with tortoiseshell coloration are believed to bring good luck.
 In Ireland, tortoiseshell cats are considered to bring good luck to their owners.
 In the United States, tortoiseshells are sometimes referred to as money cats.
 In Japan, tortoiseshell cats are considered to bring good luck against shipwrecks.
 There are some additional interpretations of the luck of tortoiseshell cats, such as the one in England that describes an announcement of misfortune when a strange tortoiseshell cat enters a house.
-In England, if a woman dreams of a tortoiseshell cat, it can be interpreted as a warning that she should take care of her so-called friends.
+In England, if a woman dreams of a tortoiseshell cat, it can be interpreted as a warning that she should take care around her so-called friends.

 Behavior

-Some studies have found that people believe tortoiseshell cats are more likely to be aggressive and have owners report stronger prey interest - the slang term "tortitude" was coined in reference to this perceived behavior.
+Some studies have found that people believe tortoiseshell cats are more likely to be aggressive and with stronger prey interest—the slang term "tortitude" was coined in reference to this perceived behavior.
 There is, however, little existing scientific evidence on the matter.
 One study found that there was not a relationship between coat color and tameness.
-Based on various study results, assumptions cannot be made between cat coat color and personality.
+Based on various study results, assumptions cannot be made between cat coat color and personality or temperament.